coleifer/peewee/docs/peewee/transactions.rst

 .. note::
-   If you attempt to nest transactions with peewee using the :py:meth:`~Database.transaction` context manager, only the outer-most transaction will be used.
+   If you attempt to nest transactions with peewee using the :meth:`~Database.transaction` context manager, only the outer-most transaction will be used.

-   As this may lead to unpredictable behavior, it is recommended that you use :py:meth:`~Database.atomic`.
+   As this may lead to unpredictable behavior, it is recommended that you use :meth:`~Database.atomic`.

 Explicit Savepoints
 -------------------

-Just as you can explicitly create transactions, you can also explicitly create savepoints using the :py:meth:`~Database.savepoint` method.
+Just as you can explicitly create transactions, you can also explicitly create savepoints using the :meth:`~Database.savepoint` method.
 Savepoints must occur within a transaction, but can be nested arbitrarily deep.

 .. code-block:: python